 Refrigerated air conditioning systems

-A refrigerated air conditioner removes hot air, sends it outside and returns air that has been cooled, using refrigerants throughout the premises by means of various ducts or wall mounted units.
-Reverse-cycle models also provide heating.
+Refigerated Air Conditioning Systems send hot air outside and returns air that has been cooled, using refrigerants throughout the premises by means of various ducts or wall-mounted units.
+Reverse-cycle models also provide heating doing this process in reverse.

 - Works well in humid conditions.